Juan Astigarrabía

 Juan Domingo Astigarrabía Andonegui (20 November 1901 – 4 March 1989) was a Basque communist politician, one of the founders of the Communist Party of the Basque Country and its first secretary-general.
 He was made a scapegoat for the fall of the North during the Spanish Civil War (1936–1939).
 He was expelled from the party and went into exile in Panama.
-Later he was rehabilitated and later still returned to Spain.
+Later he was rehabilitated and returned to Spain.

 Early years (1901–1932)

 Juan Domingo Astigarrabía Andonegui was born in San Sebastián, the capital of Gipuzkoa, on 20 November 1901.

 His family were liberal Basques and early Basque socialists.

 He studied navigation for three years, and traveled widely as a sailor.

 As a young man he joined the Federación Vasco-Navarra of the Partido Comunista Español (PCE, Spanish Communist Party), and with the Zapirain brothers made the first contacts in 1924–25 in the construction industry.
 He belonged to the Federación Local de Sociedades Obreras (Local Federation of Workers' Societies).

 He toured throughout Spain setting up party cells.